Dr Idrees Rasouli

 Media experience

-Idrees is regularly invited to speak at national and international conferences and events as a keynote and panellist on the subject of making cities, organisations, and people better by design — healthy, prepared, safe, and fulfilled.
-He is the founder and Creative Director of X-Crop, a Cambridge-based research and innovation lab exploring products, processes, and places that mitigate and respond to urban emergencies.
-He regularly collaborates with public and private sector businesses, civil society institutions, grassroots and professional associations, communities, and individuals to initiate design research projects, attract seed and grant funding, and drive design-led systems-change and develop ecologies of interventions with and for cities, organisations, and people affected by urban emergencies and the grand challenges of our time.
+Idrees is regularly invited to speak at national and international conferences and events as a keynote and panellist on the subject of making cities, organisations, and people better by design—healthy, prepared, and transformed.
+He regularly collaborates with public and private sector businesses, civil society institutions, grassroots and professional associations, communities, and individuals to initiate design research projects, attract seed and grant funding, and drive design-led systems-change and develop ecologies of interventions.